 Standard Mine

-Cleaning up the Ruby Mining District for communities today and tomorrow.
+Cleaning up the Ruby Mining District

-An EPA record of decision called for implementation of remedial action in two phases.
+An EPA record of decision called for the implementation of remedial action in two phases.
 Phase one included contaminant controls, construction of a concrete flow-through bulkhead, waste rock stabilization, adit discharge controls, interim monitoring and institutional controls.
-If necessary, phase two was anticipated to include construction of a passive water treatment system to improve water quality in Elk Creek.
+If necessary, phase two was anticipated to include the construction of a passive water treatment system to improve water quality in Elk Creek.

 Despite limited mountaintop construction seasons, our team successfully installed a flow‐through bulkhead and completed contaminant controls.
 Working closely with EPA and stakeholders, we developed an emergency action plan that incorporated community priorities for protecting the Crested Butte water supply.